JuniorMacedo91/Profile-Card/README.md

 # Profile-Card

 Creating a Profile Card to understand the concept of Flexbox.
-How to use CSS effectively and try tp use Figma.
+How to use CSS effectively and try to use Figma.

 In this project everything was designed by Figma.
 A great tool to check how the project will be done.